 Can You Take a Stroller on a Plane?

-It saves you the hassle of buying or renting a stroller at your destination if that option is available to you.
+Flying with your stroller saves you the time and expense of buying or renting one at your destination if that option is available to you.
 You’re familiar with your usual stroller, so you don’t want to risk trying something new.
 You also won’t need to worry about picking it up or waiting for it to be delivered.

-You have a few options when preparing to take a stroller on a plane:
+You have a few options when preparing to take a stroller on a plane.
+We’ll look at each in more detail later.

 You can bring a compact folding stroller that fits inside the overhead bin.
 Your carry-on stroller will count as a carry-on item, but you’ll have it on hand for when you need it.
-You don’t have to worry about your travel stroller getting lost or damaged.
+A benefit of this option is you don’t have to worry about your travel stroller getting lost or damaged.
+Some of my recommended toddler strollers for travel can fit in the overhead bin on most airplanes!

-A gate checked stroller means you keep it with you up until you board the plane.
-You’ll be expected to fold your stroller at the end of the jetway, where it can be loaded onto the plane.
+What is gate checking a stroller?
+This convenient option for parents allows you to keep your stroller with you while in the airport.
+When it’s time to board your flight, you’ll be expected to fold your stroller at the end of the jetway, where it can be loaded onto the plane.
 In most cases, you’ll have it returned in a similar location at your destination.

 When you check a stroller at the counter, it’s treated like checked baggage.
-The attendants loads your stroller into the plane with the suitcases.
+The attendants load your stroller into the plane along with the suitcases.

 Putting a Carry-on Stroller in Overhead Compartment

-Traveling with a stroller that fits in the overhead bin on the plane ensures that you’ll have it safely with you the entire time.
+The biggest benefit of traveling with a stroller that fits in the overhead bin is that you will have it safely with you the entire time.
 This is especially useful for flying with a toddler that you want to keep in the stroller in the airport!

-A carry-on stroller is also convenient if you are traveling with a car seat, since you can keep the car seat on the stroller up until you need to fold your stroller before getting on the plane.
+A carry-on stroller is also convenient if you are traveling with a car seat, as we all know lugging around a car seat without a stroller is a pain.
+Having a carry-on stroller allows you to keep your car seat on the stroller up until you need to fold your stroller before getting on the plane.

-The best airplane strollers to bring onto the airplane are lightweight, easy to fold and the folded dimensions meet the size requirements for storing the stroller in the overhead compartment on the airplane.
+The best airplane strollers to bring onto the airplane are lightweight and easy to fold.
+As with all carry-on luggage, you’ll need to ensure the folded dimensions meet the size requirements for storing the stroller in the overhead compartment on the airplane.

-In the US, the standard domestic size for carry-on luggage is 22” x 14” x 9” where some might differ by an inch or two, like southwest airlines at 24” x 16” x 10”.
+In the US, the standard domestic size for carry-on luggage is 22” x 14” x 9”, but some airlines may differ by an inch or two, like Southwest Airlines at 24” x 16” x 10”.

-International airlines carry-on luggage sizes aren’t all that different:
+International airlines carry-on luggage sizes aren’t all that different.
+For example:

-Generally, a stroller is part of your two pieces of baby equipment which are included in free checked baggage allowance.
+Generally, a stroller is part of your two pieces of baby equipment which are included in free of charge checked baggage allowance.

 Checking a Stroller With Luggage